Superior Lake

 St. Louis County, MinnesotaLimited DataOligotrophic

 The lake's low TSI puts it in oligotrophic territory — the cleanest of the four trophic classes, but also the most vulnerable to nutrient-driven shifts.
 The lake's maximum depth is not yet documented in state morphometric records — context for its physical structure remains limited.
 The lake's surface area is not consistently recorded across state datasets — physical context remains partial.
-Within St. Louis County's 187 graded waters, Superior Lake sits at rank 28, near the top of the local distribution.
+Superior Lake ranks 24 of 187 in St. Louis County, putting it in the upper tier of locally monitored lakes.

 Source: EPA Water Quality Portal sampling records, Minnesota DNR LakeFinder, last sampled 2022-10-11.
 Grade methodology: LakeGrade methodology.